Language Teaching in the 21st Century

 Indeed, profits will depend in part on the existence of such employees.
 In addition, there will be a vastly increased need for bilingual soldiers in the U.S. Armed Services, who will be paid larger salaries for their skills.

-A third group need will be regular citizens who realize, slowly, that the language schools indeed produce results, that they work in leading to fluency, literacy and true acquisition.
+A third group need will be regular citizens who realize, slowly, that the language schools – because they base their instruction on comprehensible input, which is how people learn languages – indeed produce results, that they work in leading to fluency, literacy and true acquisition.

-The big historical failing, indeed, has been that of language teachers in secondary schools and universities.
+The big historical failing in education, indeed perhaps the biggest failure in all of education, has been that of language teachers in secondary schools and universities.
 They have not served America.
 They have served neither the students in their buildings nor the business sector, nor have they served the military.
+They have served the textbook companies.

-This colossal failure is most unfortunate because it affects not only student achievement and confidence, but also America’s economic engine, as well as the success of its military, which has been compelled to create their own internal language machine because they are not exactly in a position to play around when it comes to language acquisition.
+This colossal failure, something unheard of in other fields, is most unfortunate because it affects not just student confidence but also America’s economic engine, as well as the success of its military, which has been compelled to create their own internal language machine because they are not exactly in a position to play around when it comes to language acquisition.

-The particular beauty of the way things will play out in the military is that, with the new methods just emerging, far less hours will be required to accomplish the mission of making soldiers competent in the language than were required in the past.
+The particular beauty of the way things will play out in the military is that, with the new CI methods that are just emerging after a fifty-year sleep that began in 1970, when it was first presented to the world by Dr. Stephen Krashen, far less hours will be required to accomplish the mission of making soldiers competent in the language than were required in the past.
+In that respect, the Defense Language Institute will have to change far more than it has in the past fifty years.

-In fact, it is not an exaggeration to say that soldiers will gain the skills they need to accomplish their missions more than one thousand time faster than was required in the last century with the old methods of language instruction.
+In fact, it is not an exaggeration to say that soldiers will gain the skills they need to accomplish their missions thousands of times faster than was required in the last century with the old methods of language instruction.

-Had they been working in an actual business, the secondary school and university language instructors responsible for this professional shame and insult to their country’s best interests would have been abruptly fired after only one or two months of employment for failure to get the job done.
+Had they been working in an actual business, the secondary school and university language instructors responsible for this professional shame and insult to their country’s best interests would have been abruptly fired en masse after only one or two months of employment.
+The reason – failure to get the job done combined with no real interest to learn how to get the job done.

-Those wasted hours of manpower, millions of them, are now over because of the new way of teaching languages that is cropping up like little flowers here and there in the desert and joke that has been the American foreign language scene over the past century.
+Those wasted hours of manpower, certainly tens of millions of them, are now over because of the new way of teaching languages that is cropping up like little flowers here and there in the desert and joke that has been the American foreign language scene for so long now.

 As a result of this failure, people naturally turned to computer programs like Rosetta Stone in an effort to fill the void.
 However, such programs, which rely on technology to deliver the language product, are rapidly proving to be as ineffective and as much as a farce as the methods of instruction that preceded them.